Santonio Holmes

 Santonio Holmes Jr. (born March 3, 1984) is an American former professional football player who was a wide receiver in the National Football League (NFL) and current wide receivers coach for Central State University.
 He was selected by the Pittsburgh Steelers in the first round of the 2006 NFL draft after playing college football for the Ohio State Buckeyes.
-In 2009, Holmes was named the most valuable player (MVP) of Super Bowl XLIII as the Steelers beat the Arizona Cardinals, catching the game-winning touchdown.
+In 2009, Holmes was named the most valuable player (MVP) of Super Bowl XLIII, catching the game-winning touchdown.
 In 2010, Holmes was traded to the New York Jets in exchange for the Jets' fifth round pick.
 Holmes also played a season for the Chicago Bears.

 Early life

 Holmes attended Glades Central High School in Belle Glade, Florida.
 He was a letterman in football, basketball, and track.
 In football, he helped lead his team to two state titles and a 12–1 record as a senior.
 In basketball, he helped lead his team to a state runner-up finish as a senior.
 In track, his team won the state title during his junior year, and he was the member of a 4x400 meter relay team that won two state titles, and recorded a personal-best time of 49.85 seconds in the 400 meters.
 Santonio graduated from Glades Central High School in 2002 with a 3.4 GPA.